Last Updated: January 26, 2023, by: Jamie Sandford

 In our recent article on garage flooring options we took a look at the many different flooring choices available, ease of installation and an estimate of price/cost for each type of product.
-In this helpful guide we take a more in-depth look at one of those most popular options, comparing and reviewing the, often confusing, selection of garage floor paints.
+In this garage paint and coating report we take a more in-depth look at one of those most popular options, comparing and reviewing the, often confusing, selection of garage floor paints.

 There are many different types of paint found in home improvement stores, and you may have several types on the shelves in your storage room.

 In this report, we’ll help you learn which types of paints work best for garage floors, and which common household paints to avoid.
 It should be pointed out that, despite what you might think, treating concrete floors is not a straight forward business.
 Many of the options listed below are best left to a professional installer and you would do well to get some free estimates before embarking on your project.

 Forget about interior latex house paint when it comes to resurfacing a garage floor.
 Paint that will last for years on walls will not hold up to the abuse a garage floor is subject to; i.e. road salt, oil, gasoline, anti-freeze, high foot traffic and extremes in temperature, not to mention having a car parked on it.

 Also give spray paint a pass–the kind that comes in aerosol cans at least—even when formulated for outdoor use and suitable for masonry.
 Spray paint is the least economical way to paint a large surface area.
 Spray paints are intended for small objects or limited square footage.

 Also with a large area to cover, cans are often physically painful to use—nozzle buttons are not designed for the long term comfort of fingers and hands.
 Spray paints must also be used in well ventilated areas, preferably with fans to dissipate toxic fumes.
 Eye protection and respirator masks are mandatory during the application process.